That’s a wrap: Riverfest finishes its 50th year

 “It’s like feeling you get around Christmas,” Matt Thompson, a Riverfest attendee, said.
 “Everybody’s just excited.”

-Riverfest celebrated a huge milestone–fifty years–and people were excited to be back out on the river.
+Riverfest celebrated a huge milestone, 50 years, and people were excited to be back out on the river.

 “The culture here is something that just goes back but it’s progressed so much that why not celebrate the life once a year like a birthday,” Troy Andrews, a Riverfest attendee, said.